OmniDraft: A Cross-vocabulary, Online Adaptive Drafter for On-device Speculative Decoding: Results

 \paragraph{Evaluation Metrics} \begin{itemize} \item \textbf{Speedup} - Walltime acceleration rate, measures the improvement in tokens-per-second throughput.
 We follow Medusa's \cite{cai2024medusa} convention. \item \textbf{Acceptance Rate} - Ratio of accepted tokens to proposed tokens averaged over speculative decoding steps, measures alignment between draft and target model. \end{itemize}

-\paragraph{Notation} We refer to $\textnormal{SpD}_{DM}$ which is our implementation of SpD with direct mapping tokens only and is equivalent to UAG \cite{timor2025acceleratingllminferencelossless}.
+\paragraph{Notation} We refer to $\textnormal{SpD}_{DM}$ as the baseline speculative decoding which uses direct mapping between vocabularies.
 N-gram postprocessing (pp) refers to using the N-gram cache as a postprocessing technique without directly training on it as we proposed in Algorithm \ref{algo:cross_vocab_spd}.
 N-gram hit refers to the average number of successful N-gram cache lookups that were accepted by the target per speculative decoding step.